We are a school community where all students matter.

 Resiliency – We recognize that perseverance and hope are key to a fulfilling life.

 Since its beginning, Woodson has had a strong tradition of student activities.
 Year after year, Woodson is featured in the top 100 list of U. S. public schools in Newsweek and U. S. News & World Report.
 Woodson ranks annually among the top in Fairfax County in the highest numbers of National Merit Scholars.
 Woodson's vision continues to look toward academic excellence.
 Woodson is now home to a center for students who are deaf or hard-of-hearing and a center for students with emotional and learning disabilities.
-The building is one of the most used in Fairfax County, as it houses both Adult Education and Night School.
-There is more diversity in the student population, now over 2,100.
+The building is one of the most used in Fairfax County, as it houses many Adult Education courses during Night School.
+There is more diversity in the student population, now over 2,500.
 Prom is still held before graduation, but now only a couple weeks before.
-Graduation itself is no longer held in the stadium, but in the field house at Robinson Secondary School, and there is the "Cavalier Cruise," an all-night graduation celebration at a local recreation center.
+Graduation itself is no longer held in the stadium, but at EagleBank Arena on the campus of George Mason University, and there is the "Cavalier Cruise," an all-night graduation celebration at a local recreation center.

 The W. T. Woodson High School continues to be a spectacular school known for its great scholars, musicians, and athletes.
 Alumni who return to the Woodson campus often remark that things "look the same," as staff members and students continue to follow the outstanding tradition of the "Woodson Way."